• Skip to primary navigation

 • A great source of dietary fiber, zinc, manganese, phosphorus, B vitamins, folate, magnesium, calcium, and iron

-• Also has a high amount of beta carotene that is twice as much that is contained in broccoli
+• It has a high amount of beta carotene which is twice as much in broccoli.

-• Adding tofu bits to this recipe is a great way to enhance the flavor and the texture of this healthy recipe
+• Adding tofu bits to this dish is a great way to enhance its flavor and texture.

 • ampalaya (bitter melon)